A Model to Measure the Spread Power of Rumors: Procedure to compute SPR

 Therefore, the ratio of the number of vocabulary $|V(d)|$ to the total number of terms $|T(d)|$ in the document $d$ is calculated as the LD score \cite{Zhou2004}.

-\textbf{\textit{Certainty (Cer):}}Rumormongers use certainty-related words to hide their lies about the FR issue and increase the audience's trust in the subject.
-The score of certainty is calculated as a factor influencing the newsworthy of the rumor by formula \ref{eq:12}.
+\textbf{\textit{f24: Certainty (Cer).}}Rumormongers use certainty-related words to hide their lies about the FR issue and increase the audience's trust in the subject.
+The certainty score is calculated as a factor influencing the newsworthy of the rumor by formula \ref{eq:12}.

 In formula \ref{eq:12}, $|V_{Ucer}(d)|$ and $|V_{Cer}(d)|$ are respectively the number of uncertainty-based and certainty-based vocabularies in document $d$.